philou/philou.github.com/_posts/2023-04-26-a-quality-view-workshop-to-discuss-technical-excellence.markdown

 {% assign figure_path="/imgs/2023-04-26-a-quality-view-workshop-to-discuss-technical-excellence/final-quality-view.jpeg" | absolute_url %}

-{% assign figure_alt="Screenshot of the final quality view, with hotspots and all visual information.
+{% assign figure_alt="Screenshot of the final Quality View, with hotspots and all visual information.
 Note the addition of flames on hotspots modules." %}

 {% capture figure_caption %}
 Here is an example of what the Quality View looked like when we ran it on the [TCR tool](https://github.com/murex/TCR) my team at Murex is building.
 I'll be using this as example throughout the blog post to illustrate the steps.